zoroxide/AlgoPulse/README.md

 # AlgoPulse
-Whether you are an Instructor or a student in Programming, AlgoPulse is Your Way to Success in any role
+Whether you are an Instructor or a student in Programming, AlgoPulse is Your Way to Success in any role try is with these credentials at https://algopulse.vercel.app : **email: demo@algopulse.com** and **password : demo**

 # Short Story
-If you are a (Student / Competitive Programmer / Preparing for an interview): this system will help you with:
+If you are a (Student / Competitive Programmer / Preparing for an interview):
+This system will help you with:
 - Solving coding questions in any language you like
-- organizing the workflow or the roadmap to a collection of problems
+- Organizing the workflow or the roadmap to a collection of problems
 - Real Contests (Coding Competitions) to practise
-- No Need for a third-party app to code like VS Code or any IDE, We have the Best Comprehensive Customizable Workspace
+- No Need for a third-party app to code like VS Code or any IDE, we have the Best Comprehensive Customizable Workspace

-If you are a (Teacher / ICPC Community leader/ Someone who monitors people in teaching programming): this system will help you with:
+If you are a (Teacher / ICPC Community leader/ Someone who monitors people in teaching programming):
+This system will help you with:
 - Comprehensive (Admins / Moderators) Dashboard
 - Create Problems more efficiently and comprehensively than other websites
 - creating and organizing the workflow or the roadmap to a collection of problems for users to make it easy for them to lock on
-- Creating Real Contests (Coding Competitions) for users to practice and a Comprehensive dashboard and Ranking System
+- Creating Real Contests (Coding Competitions) for users to practice, and a Comprehensive dashboard and Ranking System
 - Comprehensive Role-based Users (Moderators / Admins) with Different Permissions

 ### and more for both sides...